Twenty one students from public, private and home schools took the stage Tuesday night. The top three winners now will go to the state competition.

 "I'm excited just to compete and see what it's like," Jacquez said.

-Students from the Aztec, Bloomfield, Central Consolidated and Farmington school districts competed with the
+Students from the Aztec, Bloomfield, Central Consolidated and Farmington school

 Austin, Johnson, Jacquez and fourth place runner-up seventh grader Nathan Benson of Farmington Schools were the only students left after the fifth round, with Benson lasting until round 14 when he misspelled "newfangled."